soulbiz/logging-elk/installation/nginx.md

     sudo vim /etc/nginx/conf.d/kibana.conf

 Paste the following code block into the file.
-Be sure to update the `server_name` to match your server's name:
+Be sure to update the `server_name` to match your server's name or IP:

         server {
         listen 80;